 Ruffwear Roamer Leash

-A bungee leash that absorbs shock from sudden pulls -- much easier on your arm and your dog's body over long distances.
-The adjustable length lets you wear it around your waist for hands-free hiking.
+This bungee leash absorbs shock from sudden pulls.
+It saves your arm and your dog's neck over long distances.
+The adjustable handle lets you wear it around your waist for hands-free hiking.
+Six months in, this leash saves my lower back every single time Maple tries to herd squirrels on the trail.

 Buy the Ruffwear Roamer Leash on Amazon